Which city is cheaper, Rome or Budapest?

 Rome is a very popular city to visit for backpackers.
 Backpackers will find no shortage of hostels where they can stay, particularly near the main train station where accommodation is particularly cheap (but not always the best quality).

-For students, both Budapest and Rome are fairly comparable places to visit.
+For students, both Budapest and Rome are amazing places to visit.

 Students come from all over the world to visit Budapest.
 The city has a great international vibe with several good universities that are welcoming to international students that are studying abroad.